abhinawtiwari/tudung/README.md

 This is a simple Chrome extension that allows you to create and manage a todo list directly within your browser.
 It provides a convenient way to keep track of tasks and stay organized while browsing the web.

 ## Installation
+To install the Chrome extension from the Chrome Web Store visit https://chrome.google.com/webstore/detail/tudung/gmipdfkpdeahbamlhghihdoaegpcdknj

-To install the Chrome extension, follow these steps:
+To install the Chrome extension using its source code, follow these steps:

 1. Clone this repository to your local machine or download the ZIP file.
 2. Open Google Chrome and navigate to `chrome://extensions`.